Implicit transaction costs and the fundamental theorems of asset pricing: First fundamental theorem under transaction costs

 \end{definition} Intuitively, the idea of an arbitrage opportunity is relatively easy to understand - a portfolio is an arbitrage opportunity when it allows investors to make money for no risk.
 Formalizing the concept, however, is more complicated than one might think.
 With regard to arbitrage opportunities, one has to make a distinction between two standard concepts, NA and NFLVR.
 The distinction between NA and NFLVR is important since the former is not sufficient to exclude approximate arbitrage opportunities.

-The reader familiar with the standard arbitrage pricing theory will at this point recall that the standard definition of an arbitrage is as follows. \begin{definition} An admissible strategy $Z^1$ is called an arbitrage on $[0, T]$ if
+The reader familiar with the standard arbitrage pricing theory will at this point recall that the standard definition of an arbitrage is as follows. \begin{definition} An $\alpha$-admissible strategy $Z^1$ is called an arbitrage on $[0, T]$ if

-A market is arbitrage-free if there are no admissible trading strategies $Z^1$ satisfying (\ref{arb}). \end{definition} The goal now is to prove that the implicit transaction cost economy excludes trading strategies which satisfy the above definition.
-In order to prove the result, we will need the following assumption and lemma. \begin{assumption} From now on, we assume that $M'(t,y)>-\frac{1}{2}\mbox{sgn}(y)P'(t,y)$.
-That is $A'(t,y)>0$ and $B'(t,y)>0$ for every $t$ and $y$. \end{assumption} \begin{lemma} Given Assumption (\ref{assnew}) and $Z^1$ c\'adl\'ag and c\'agl\'ad respectively, the processes { } and { } are non-negative and increasing on the interval $[0,T]$. \end{lemma} \begin{proof} First, note that in both cases $T^{Z^1}_{0}=0$.
-Let $\sigma_{n}:0=\tau_{0}^{n}\leq\tau_{1}^{n}\leq...\leq\tau_{i_{n}}^{n}=t$ be a sequence of random partitions of the interval $[0,t]$ tending to identity.
-It follows from Appendix (\ref{app}) that $T_{t}^{Z^1}$ for both the c\'adl\'ag and c\'agl\'ad case is given by
+A market is arbitrage-free if there are no $\alpha$-admissible trading strategies $Z^1$ satisfying (\ref{arb}). \end{definition} The goal now is to prove that the implicit transaction cost economy excludes trading strategies which satisfy the above definition.
+In order to prove the result, we will need the following lemma. \begin{lemma} Given Assumption \ref{assnew} and $Z^1$ c\'adl\'ag and c\'agl\'ad respectively, the processes